kantord/headson/README.md

 #### Sorting

 In multi-file mode, inputs are ordered so frequently and recently touched files show up first, and rarely touched files drift to the end (using git history when available, with mtime fallback).
-Use global budgets (`--global-lines`, `--global-bytes`) to get an up‑to‑date repo snapshot within a strict overall limit (and `--chars` when you want a per-file character cap).
+Use a global byte budget (`--global-bytes`) to get an up‑to‑date repo snapshot within a strict overall limit (and `--chars` when you want a per-file character cap).

 Demo tape: `docs/tapes/sort.tape` (renders to `docs/assets/tapes/sort.gif`; `cargo make` creates a tiny temporary git repo for a deterministic demo).